Qianzhuang: Structure of the qianzhuang

-As long as the owner of a qianzhuang would file for registration and pay their fees, or skip both of these steps entirely, employed a staff, and would join the local qianzhuang guild then they were ready for operating their business.
-The average qianzhuang officially employed around and usually less than thirty people plus apprentices.
-While their earnings were audited every year their profits normally distributed only every 3 years.

 This could lead to misconduct or embezzlement; thus the intervals of internal auditing and dividend distributing were synchronized afterwards.
 The western double-entry method was slowly adapted to replace the traditional ones.
 Usually around 2/3 of the net earnings went to owners of the business, and the remaining profits went to employees, but the chief manager would still decide how to distribute the bonus packages.
 Normally, the chief manager would take 20% to 30% of the total bonus; the others shared the rest based on both performance and their status within the company hierarchy.

-It was common that a reputed manager could run several qianzhuang at the same time as long as the owners of these businesses consensually agreed upon this simultaneous arrangement.

-Between the years of 1926 and 1927 a large percentage of the qianzhuang of Hankou shifted their structures of ownership, nominally these qianzhuang held an unlimited liability, but many of them evolved from sole-proprietorship to partnerships.
-This change in model could be explained by several events such as the 1926 Northern Expedition by the Kuomintang, their purging of Communists, the Kuomintang occupation of Hankou in 1927, and the Nanchang Uprising in Jiangxi, as well as the Autumn Harvest Uprising in Hunan by the communists.
-These events all lead to the Hankou qianzhuang to form more alliances, the business model created from this situation was known as the "armpit partnership".
-The "armpit partnership" was designed as a way to avoid head-counting trade censuses by the local authorities.
+Between the years of 1926 and 1927 a large percentage of the qianzhuang of Hankou shifted their structures of ownership; nominally these qianzhuang held an unlimited liability, but many of them evolved from sole-proprietorship to partnerships.

 The creation of the "armpit partnership" model allowed for those who wished to avoid any attention by the authorities to join the very lucrative qianzhuang business.
 A united voice of "armpit partners" also had the power to protect their pecuniary interests from being funnelled to the dominating partners.
 This model of "armpit partnerships" would serve a defensive mechanism (or a modus vivendi), enticing the Hankou qianzhuang to make more business allies under political gauntlets.

-Lending out money is the greatest source of risk that these traditional bank faced in China.
-If the loan was steady then the risk would be greatly reduced, the paramount key to the risk control that a qianzhuang could have is by lending only to trustworthy people.